Samaritans- 24/7 helpline 116123

 If you have any queries or concerns regarding your child's mental health please catch Mrs Williams at any time for a chat to see how we can support you.
 Mrs Williams holds Level 7 Social Emotional and Mental Health qualification along with various other mental health certifications.

 From 20th September 2022 Mrs Jayne Williams has undertaken training on suicide awareness and holds the ORANGE BUTTON to support families.
-From 4th October 2022 Mrs WIlliams will undertake training on suicide awareness. for children and young people.
+From 5th October 2022 Mrs WIlliams has undertaken 9 hours worth of training on suicide awareness for children and young people through ASK programme with Cumbria County Council.

 The Orange Button Community Scheme is a way of identifying people that have undertaken suicide prevention training.
 That they have the confidence to talk to others about suicide.
 It is a way of showing others in your community who are having thoughts of suicide, or are worried about somebody else, that you are: